Quantco/glum/glum_benchmarks/README.md

 - `distributions`: `["gaussian", "gamma", "binomial", "poisson", "tweedie-p=1.5"]`
 - `reg_strengths`: `[0.0001, 0.001, 0.01]`

-When an entry is omitted or set to `null` all available values are taken --> if you want to run all combinations possiblem, just leave the `param_grid` entry empty.
+When an entry is omitted or set to `null` all available values are taken --> if you want to run all combinations possible, just leave the `param_grid` entry empty.

 See `problems.py` for available datasets and problem definitions.